Germany's Annalena Baerbock urges more refugee aid for Jordan | DW | 11.02.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 On her first official Middle East trip, the German foreign minister has visited a refugee camp in Jordan.
-She said that though Germany was the second-biggest donor to the country, it might give more in certain areas.
+She said that, though Germany is the second-biggest donor to the country, it might give more in certain areas.

-German Foreign Minister Annalena Baerbock on Friday visited the Talbieh refugee settlement near the Jordanian capital and called for an expansion of international aid, particularly to help children there back to school.
+German Foreign Minister Annalena Baerbock on Friday visited the Talbieh refugee settlement near the Jordanian capital and called for an expansion of international aid, particularly to help children there return to school.

-Many schools in Jordan have been closed for the past months amid the COVID-19 pandemic, including those at the camp, originally built to house people displaced in Israel during the Six-Day War.
+Many schools in Jordan have been closed for the past months because of the pandemic, including those at the camp, originally built to house people displaced after the Six-Day War.

 Baerbock is on her first trip to the Middle East as Germany's foreign minister.
 In Jordan, she also held talks with the country's foreign minister, Ayman Safadi.